Doctor of Nursing Practice

-- Develop and evaluate new practice approaches and care delivery strategies guided by nursing theories and theories from other disciplines, grounded in a Biblical worldview, committed to compassionate service (Essential I, VII).
+- Develop and evaluate new practice approaches and care delivery strategies guided by nursing theories and theories from other disciplines, grounded in a biblical worldview, committed to compassionate service.

-- Design, direct, and evaluate evidence for best practice incorporating diverse and culturally sensitive approaches (Essential II, III, VIII).
+- Design, direct, and evaluate evidence for best practice incorporating diverse and culturally sensitive approaches.

-- Design and evaluate information technology for consumer health information systems, coordinating and leading quality improvement and patient safety initiatives (Essential II, IV).
+- Design and evaluate information technology for consumer health information systems, coordinating and leading quality improvement and patient safety initiatives.

-- Develop and implement organizational and systems health policies for clinical prevention and population health (Essential V, VII).
+- Develop and implement organizational and systems health policies for clinical prevention and population health.

-- Employ ethical leadership using interprofessional communication and collaboration to create change in complex healthcare systems in local, national, and global populations (Essential II, VI, VII).
+- Employ ethical leadership using interprofessional communication and collaboration to create change in complex healthcare systems in local, national, and global populations.